Tired of your 3 year old wetting their pants during the day? Learn how to finally stop daytime potty training accidents once and for all.

 Instead of rewards, use descriptive praise to promote the behavior you want to continue.
 Include potty use frequently and regularly in your routine.
 Make potty training easier and more accessible.
 And finally, back off if you sense power struggles coming on.

-Your 3 year old can stop wetting his pants during the day—and stop testing your patience, too.
+Your 3 year old can stop wetting his pants—and stop testing your patience, too.

 Get more tips: